linuxaustralia/constitution_and_policies/constitution.md

 _ComEle-2_: The nomination must be:

 * made in writing, and
-* signed by at least 2 members of the association, not including the candidate, and
+* signed by at least 2 members of the association, and
 * accompanied by the written consent of the candidate to the nomination, and
 * given to the secretary at least 7 days before the date fixed for the annual general meeting at which the election is to take place.